jkendall327/dotnet-explanations/csharp/linq.md

 Each time we called `.ToList()`, it used the values in `myFavouriteNumbers` at that exact moment.

 Lazy evaluation is an interesting tool and it's good to understand it.
 However, it can cause subtle errors.
 Sometimes, figuring out the exact moment that an `IEnumerable<>` actually gets evaluated is tricky.
-It's fine to add `.ToList()` at the end of all your LINQ queries if it makes things easier to understand.[^1]
+It's fine to add `.ToList()` at the end of all your LINQ queries if it makes things easier to understand.
+This isn't very efficient, but you shouldn't use LINQ in performance-critical code anyway.

 Lazy evaluation is an interesting tool and it's good to understand it.
 However, it can cause subtle errors.
 Sometimes, figuring out the exact moment that an `IEnumerable<>` actually gets evaluated is tricky.
 It's fine to add `.ToList()` at the end of all your LINQ queries if it makes things easier to understand.
 It isn't very efficient, but you shouldn't use LINQ in performance-critical code anyway.